dashingsoft/pyarmor/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: 'Request supporting for new platform or suggest an idea for this project '
+about: 'Support new platform or suggest an idea for this project '
 title: "[Enhancement]"
 labels: enhancement
 assignees: jondy